Home theater system types more than ever have nearly unlimited sources for top quality home theater entertainment.

 Component systems with separate preamplifier/processor and power amplifiers that replace the receiver.

 Which should you choose?
 Well, your considerations should include:

 Sound systems are available in a range of prices; here are general guidelines.

 $200–$1,000: Home theater in a box (HTIB) systems.
 A few deluxe models are priced much higher.
 HTIB systems usually have small speaker systems.

-$250–$2,000: Soundbars offer an alternative when you simply do not have space for a surround sound system.
+$250–$2,000: Soundbars offer an alternative when you do not have space for a surround sound system.
 Many include a separate wireless subwoofer.

 $1,000–$3,000: Component home theater systems, based on an A/V receiver.

-Essentially, for all equipment, more money can buy more features and higher maximum listening levels.
+Necessarily, for all equipment, more money can buy more features and higher maximum listening levels.

 If you’re planning a component system, save about 50 percent of your budget for the speakers.

 Where you plan to set up your system can dictate what you’ll need.
-A large speaker system can overwhelm a small room.
+A speaker system can overwhelm a small room.
 And a soundbar will not be able to fill a large room with sound.
 When planning, remember to prepare routes for the wires to the surround speakers, furniture, and electrical power.